Sugar Prices Extend Sell-Off to Lowest Levels in More Than 4 Years

-Sugar prices today extended this month's plunge, with NY sugar falling to a new 4.75-year nearest-futures low and London sugar falling to a new 4.25-year nearest-futures low.
+Sugar prices on Tuesday extended this month's plunge, with NY sugar falling to a new 4.75-year nearest-futures low and London sugar falling to a new 4.25-year nearest-futures low.

 Sugar prices have been under pressure in recent weeks, mainly due to higher sugar output in Brazil and talk of a global sugar surplus.
 Unica reported on October 16 that Brazil's Center-South sugar output in the second half of September rose by +10.8% y/y to 3.137 MT.
 Also, the percentage of sugarcane crushed for sugar by Brazil's sugar mills in the second half of September increased to 51.17% from 47.73% the same time last year.
 In addition, cumulative 2025-26 Center-South sugar output through September rose +0.8% y/y to 33.524 MMT.
 Separately, consultant Datagro last Tuesday projected that Brazil's Center-South 2026/27 sugar production will climb +3.9% y/y to a record 44 MMT.